Hire in New Zealand

 New Zealand is a small country with a big heart.
 It has a unique history, a vibrant culture and there’s so much to do – much of it outdoors in its famously beautiful natural scenery.

-New Zealand is an island country in the southwestern Pacific Ocean.
+New Zealand is an island nation located in the southwestern Pacific Ocean.
 It comprises two main landmasses—the North Island and the South Island with around 600 smaller islands.

-In general, New Zealand has a mild climate, with winds coming in from the coast.
-The temperature tends to get colder as you head south.
+New Zealand generally enjoys a mild climate, with winds coming in from the coast.
+The temperature usually gets colder as you head south.

-New Zealand is a wealthy Pacific nation dominated by two cultural groups – New Zealanders of European descent, and the Maori, who are descendants of Polynesian settlers.
+New Zealand is a wealthy Pacific country dominated by two cultural groups: the New Zealanders of European descent and the Maori, who are the descendants of Polynesian settlers.

 - No religion: around half of the population

-- Hinduism, Islam, Buddhism, Sikhism, Others: the rest
+- Hinduism, Islam, Buddhism, Sikhism and other religious groups comprise the remainder

-- English: Spoken by 96.1% of the population.
-Used in parliament, government, courts and education system.
+- English is spoken by 96.1% of the New Zealand population and is used in parliament, government, courts and the education system.

-- Maori: used by the natives, under Maori language Act 1987 it can be used for legal settings, but proceedings are recorded in English.
+- Maori is used by New Zealand’s indigenous population.
+As per the Maori language Act 1987, it can be used for legal settings but proceedings are recorded in English.

-New Zealand has laws that help keep workplaces fair.
-New Zealand law applied equally to migrants and New Zealand citizens and residents.
-Under New Zealand employment law, employers and employees both have rights and responsibilities.
-Employers must treat employees fairly, pay them at least the minimum wage set by the government, and meet their other employment law obligations.
+New Zealand’s laws are intended to help keep workplaces fair.
+New Zealand law applies equally to migrants, New Zealand citizens and residents.
+According to New Zealand employment law, employers and employees each have rights and responsibilities.
+Employers must treat employees fairly, pay them at least the minimum wage set by the government and meet their other employment law obligations.
 They must also make sure the workplace is safe.
 Employees must do their job competently and follow workplace health and safety rules.
-They must also stay within the conditions of their visa.
+They must also stay within the provisions of their visa.

-All employees must have a signed, written employment agreement with their employer.
+All employees must conclude a signed, written employment agreement with their employer.
 Even if employee has accepted a verbal offer for a job, he must sign a written agreement before he starts work.
-Employees can enter a collective employment agreement (negotiated by registered unions representing employees who are members of the union), or an employment contract.
+Employees can enter a collective employment agreement (negotiated by registered unions representing employees who are members of the union) or an employment contract.

 A collective employment agreement is a document between an employer and their employees regarding employment conditions.
 Many large companies offer collective employment agreements that have been negotiated by a union.
-Employers must not unduly influence employees to join or not join a union.
-A new employee who is a union member can show they agree to the terms and conditions of an existing collective employment agreement by signing an offer of employment (but the collective agreement will apply even if they don’t).
-If the employee is covered by a collective employment agreement, they can also have additional individual terms.
-These should be set out in writing and signed by the employer and employee.
+Employers must not unduly influence an employee’s decision whether to join or not join a union.
+A new employee who is a union member can legally agree to the terms and conditions of an existing collective employment agreement by signing an offer of employment.
+The collective agreement will apply even if they do not join the union.
+If the employee is covered by a collective employment agreement, they can also establish additional individual terms.
+These should be concluded in writing and signed by both the employer and employee.

-An individual employment contract is an agreement between an employer and employee that sets out terms and conditions of employment.
+An individual employment contract is an agreement between an employer and employee that establishes terms and conditions of employment.
 A contract must be in writing.
-Employment contracts cannot provide for less than the minimum legal entitlements set out in the various legislations governing employment in New Zealand (which includes Employment Relations Act 2000, Holiday Act 2003, Wages Protection Act 1983, and Minimum Wage Act 1983 among others)
+Employment contracts cannot provide for less than the minimum legal entitlements set out in the various legislations governing employment in New Zealand.
+These include the Employment Relations Act 2000, Holiday Act 2003, Wages Protection Act 1983 and Minimum Wage Act 1983. among others)

-If applicable, other employment conditions such as parental leave and employment protection, equal pay, health and safety at work aspect, and protected disclosure if applicable.
+If applicable, other employment conditions should be established, such as parental leave and employment protection, equal pay, health and safety at work aspect and protected disclosure.

 Contract terms cannot provide for less than the minimum legal entitlements outlined in the legislation and collective employment agreements that may apply.
 All contracts must be in writing.

 Probationary periods must be in the employment agreement and can be for any amount of time.
-During the probation period, employers must follow a fair process to give feedback, support and training throughout and give chance for the employee to improve.
-Employee may raise a personal grievance for dismissal if this process is not followed properly.
+During the probation period, employers must follow a fair process to give feedback, support and training throughout.
+Employers must also give a chance for the employee to improve.
+Employees may raise a personal grievance for dismissal if this process is not followed properly.

-A probationary period cannot be applied after a trial period.
+A probationary period cannot be applied following a trial period.

-Agreed number of work hours must be in the employment agreement.
-Working hours cannot be more than 40 hours per week (not including overtime) unless employer and employee agree otherwise.
+The agreed number of work hours must be in the employment agreement.
+Working hours cannot be more than 40 hours per week (not including overtime) unless the employer and the employee agree otherwise.

-The hours that are agreed to in an employment agreement are generally the only hours that an employee needs to be present at work.
-Many employees receive payment if their employer asks them to work more than their normal hours.
+The hours agreed to in an employment agreement are generally the only hours that an employee needs to report to work.
+Many employees in New Zealand will receive payment if their employer asks them to work more than their normal hours.

-Whether this overtime is factored into the employee’s salary, or will be paid at the employee’s normal rate of pay (at least the minimum wage rate) or a higher rate of pay, the arrangement needs to be agreed to by the employer and the employee.
-This should be put into the employment agreement so that both parties are clear.
+The arrangement on overtime needs to be agreed to by the employer and the employee, whether this overtime is factored into the employee’s salary, paid at the employee’s normal rate of pay (at least the minimum wage rate or compensated at a higher rate of pay.
+The terms should be put into the employment agreement so that both parties are clear.

 If the specific hours aren’t put into a written agreement, then an accurate and timely written record will need to be kept of exactly what hours the employee has worked.

 Bonuses are not required.
-However, many employers will offer bonus as an incentive and for retention purpose.
-Bonus differ based on industry and seniority.
+However, many employers will offer bonuses as an incentive and for retention purposes.
+Bonuses differ based on industry and seniority.

-To terminate an employee’s employment, employers must give a written notice of the last employment day or payment in lieu of notice.
+To terminate an employee’s employment, employers must give a written notice of the last employment day or remit a payment in lieu of notice.
 Serious misconduct warrants dismissal without notice.
-However, employers do have to pay all outstanding entitlements.
+However, employers must still pay all outstanding entitlements.
 Disputes by both employers and employees can be referred to the Employment Relations Authority (ERA).

-When terminating an employee, a fair and reasonable notice must be given (except in case of serious misconduct) taking into the account the length of service; type of job; how long it would take to replace the employee; and common practice in the workplace.
-If there is no notice period in the employment agreement, depending on the role 2 to 4 weeks’ notice is often seen as fair.
+When terminating an employee, a fair and reasonable notice must be given (except in case of serious misconduct).
+This notice must take into account the length of service, type of job, how long it will take to replace the employee and common practice in the workplace.
+If there is no notice period in the employment agreement then two to four weeks’ notice is often seen as fair, depending on the role.
 Employers can specify in employees’ collective employment agreements or employment contracts how much notice employees must give when they resign.
-Employers/employees can give notice usually in writing.
+Employers and employees can usually give notice in writing.

-An employer and employee can agree that the final pay will be made on the employee’s last day of work.
-Employees should receive their final pay on the pay day for their final period of employment at the latest.
-The final pay must include payment for all the hours worked since the last pay until the end of employment, annual holidays, public and alternative holidays owing, and any additional lump sum or other payments owing.
-These may be included in the employment agreement or negotiated as part of a leaving package.
+An employer and employee can agree the final pay will be made on the employee’s last day of work.
+Employees should, at the latest, get their final payment on the pay day for their final period of employment.
+The final pay must include payment for all the hours worked since the last pay until the end of employment, annual holidays, public and alternative holidays owing, as well as any additional lump sum or other payments owed.
+These can be included in the employment agreement or later negotiated as a component of a leaving package.
 Any authorized deductions can be taken from the final pay.
-If an employee gives required notice the employer must pay the employee to the end of their notice period.
-If an employee gives less than agreed notice the employer only pays up to the last working day.
-Employer may also deduct pay in lieu of notice from any amount already owed to the employee.
+If the employee provides the required notice, the employer must compensate the employee through the end of their notice period.
+If an employee gives less than agreed notice, the employer only pays up to the last working day.
+Employers may also deduct pay in lieu of notice from any amount already owed to the employee.

-There is no provision in New Zealand law for the suspension of an employment contract in times of plant closure or economic downturn.
+There is no provision in New Zealand law for the suspension of an employment contract in cases of a plant closure or economic downturn.
 Unless there is a specific clause in an employment agreement giving a period of notice in a redundancy situation, ‘reasonable notice’ must be given.
-The length of ‘reasonable notice’ depends on a variety of factors, such as:
+The length of ‘reasonable notice’ depends on a variety of conditions, such as: